crfmc/crfmc.me/README.md

 # crfmc.me

-### The repository containing my personal website's first version
+## The repository containing my personal website's first version

+This site was created using React.js, so here's them:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).